 The test standards are described in the Recreational Pilot or Private Pilot Practical Test Standards.
 Your instructor should have a copy of the practical test standards and should review them with you prior to your practical test.
-If your instructor doesnt have them, you can buy them from the Superintendent of Documents or US Government Printing Office bookstores.
+If your instructor doesn't have them, you can buy them from the Superintendent of Documents or US Government Printing Office bookstores.

 When can I take the recreational pilot or private pilot practical test?

-You can take the test as soon as, in your instructors judgement, you are ready.
+You can take the test as soon as, in your instructors judgment, you are ready.
 By endorsing your test application, your flight instructor is making a written recommendation to this effect.
 Your flight instructor's written recommendation shows that you have met all the prerequisites for the practical test.

 Where can I take the practical test?